-(3 positions: $3900, more DOE.
-Includes pre-camp training May 27-30 and May 30 – June 3) Cook breakfast, lunch, dinner and late night snack (up to 500 servings each), and supervise prep-cooks in preparation and cleanup.
+(3 positions: $4150, more DOE.
+Includes supervisor and chef training May 26 – June 4) Cook breakfast, lunch, dinner and late night snack (up to 500 servings each), and supervise prep-cooks in preparation and cleanup.
 Each cook leads AM, PM or snack shift daily and contributes to Kitchen Supervision Team.
 Must have professional cooking experience and enjoy working very closely with others.

 Alternative Foods Cook

-(3 positions: $3600, more DOE.
-Includes pre-camp training May 27-30 and May 30 – June 3) Responsible for preparing all vegetarian, vegan, and other restricted dietary alternatives for each meal (50-150 servings).
+(3 positions: $3825, more DOE.
+Includes supervisor and chef training May 26 – June 4) Responsible for preparing all vegetarian, vegan, and other restricted dietary alternatives for each meal (50-150 servings).
 Cook all-camp meals at least once a week.
 Contribute to Kitchen Supervision Team.
 Pack all food for meals eaten outside of the dining hall and maintain pack-out inventory.
 Must be extremely well organized and have excellent communication skills.
 Knowledge of backpacking and BBQ food helpful.
 Must have 1-year experience in the Tawonga kitchen or equivalent.

-(1 position: $3600, more DOE.
-Includes pre-camp training May 27-30 and May 30 – June 3) Supervise the baking and pantry department.
+(1 position: $3825, more DOE.
+Includes supervisor and chef training May 26 – June 4) Supervise the baking and pantry department.
 Responsible for daily desserts and baked goods (everything from sandwich bread and challah to pizza dough, baguettes, and more).
 Responsible for inventory of baking ingredients.
 Supervise and work directly with bakery and pantry assistants to accomplish daily tasks, including camper and kitchen laundry.
 Contribute to the Kitchen Supervision Team.
 Must have professional baking experience and enjoy working very closely with others.